CharafeddineMechalikh/PureEdgeSim/README.md

-# Please cite it as:
+# Please cite it as

 **Mechalikh, C., Taktak, H., Moussa, F.: PureEdgeSim: A Simulation Framework for Performance Evaluation of Cloud, Edge and Mist Computing Environments.
 Computer Science and Information Systems**